zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    event.
 The agent sends this back to the controller.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :result: a :zeek:see:`Management::Result` record.
+   :param result: a :zeek:see:`Management::Result` record.
 Its data
        member is a vector of :zeek:see:`Management::NodeStatus`
        records, covering the nodes at this instance.
 The result may also indicate failure, with error messages indicating what went wrong.